 Theni has many tourist attractions to offer.
-The Vaigai Dam, Sothupparai Dam and Shanmuganathi Dam are some lovely picnic spots.
-There are many idyllic waterfalls such as Suruli Falls, Kumbakkarai Falls and Chinna Suruli Falls.
-Theni boasts of many temples and shrines and is a famous Hindu pilgrim.
+The Vaigai Dam, Sothuparai Dam and Shanmuganathi Dam are some lovely picnic spots.
+There are many idyllic waterfalls, such as Suruli Falls, Kumbakkarai Falls and Chinna Suruli Falls.
+Theni boasts of many temples and shrines and is famous as a place for a Hindu pilgrimage.

 Devotees from all over India come to pay homage at Kuchanur, Mavoothu, Theertha Thotti, Gowmariamman Temple, Devadanapatti Kamakshi Amman Temple and Balasubramanya Temple.
 Other places of tourist interest in Theni are Meghamalai Hills, Bodi Mettu and the Paravasa Ulagam Water Theme Park.